- 1 Supplements of Omega 3 and vegetarian diet

 DHA fats effects are more focused on the nervous system, where they are in great concentration as part of neurons.
 They are fats necessary to improve memory and concentration, and also in pregnancy, during the formation of the fetal nervous system.
 These fats can have benefits on hyperactivity, mild depression, and in some diseases of the nervous system.

-In food, only blue fish contains much EPA and DHA.
+In food, only oily fish contains much EPA and DHA.

 Is it necessary to take supplements of EPA and DHA if I am vegetarian?